LukaszSwolkien/EngineeringMetrics/README.md

     - search for 'external' dependencies, which might be direct or indirect (ignore pure internal dependencies)
     - link type  == ("Is blocked by", "Depends on").
     - filter out linked dependency if status == ('Done').
+    - plus dependency on teams who don't use Jira (with Blocked status but without link to the Jira item)

     Available analysis: